SIRI1023/Newsify_webApp/README.md

 ## Features

 1. **News Curation**
+   - **Technologies Used**:
+     - **API Integration**: News Data API to fetch articles.
+     - **Backend**: Supabase for storing and managing categorized articles.
+     - **Frontend**: React for rendering categorized news topics dynamically.
+   - **Description**:
      - Aggregate news from multiple sources using APIs like News Data API.
      - Categorize news by topics: Politics, Technology, Sports, Health, Entertainment, etc.

 2. **AI-Powered Summarization**
+   - **Technologies Used**:
+     - **AI Framework**: Hugging Face (LLM locally installed) for text summarization.
+     - **Backend**: Node.js to handle AI model interactions.
+     - **Frontend**: React to display summaries alongside original articles.
+   - **Description**:
      - Use an LLM Hugging Face (locally installed) to generate concise summaries of long news articles.
      - Display summaries alongside the original articles for user convenience.

 3. **Personalized Recommendations**
+   - **Technologies Used**:
+     - **Algorithm**: TF-IDF (Term Frequency-Inverse Document Frequency) for content-based recommendations.
+     - **Backend**: Supabase to store user preferences and reading history.
+     - **Frontend**: React for displaying personalized content.
+   - **Description**:
      - Leverage user preferences (selected topics, reading history) to recommend articles.
      - Use AI for context-aware suggestions, such as related news or follow-ups on ongoing stories.
-Implemented using TF-IDF.

 4. **Sentiment Analysis**
+   - **Technologies Used**:
+     - **AI Framework**: Natural Language Processing (NLP) libraries like SpaCy or NLTK.
+     - **Backend**: Node.js to handle sentiment analysis logic.
+     - **Frontend**: React to allow filtering articles by sentiment.
+   - **Description**:
      - Integrate AI to analyze the tone (positive, negative, neutral) of articles.
      - Allow users to filter news by sentiment (e.g., "Show me uplifting news").

 5. **Trending Topics and Insights**
+   - **Technologies Used**:
+     - **Backend**: Supabase for storing trending topics.
+     - **AI Framework**: NLP to analyze and generate topic insights.
+     - **Frontend**: React for displaying real-time trends dynamically.
+   - **Description**:
      - Display real-time trending topics and headlines.
-   - Use AI to generate topic overviews (by generating summary of the topic) or identify patterns in trending news.
+     - Use AI to generate topic overviews or identify patterns in trending news.

 6. **Interactive Features**
+   - **Technologies Used**:
+     - **AI Framework**: Hugging face gpt-neo for conversational AI discussions.
+     - **Frontend**: React for chat interface.
+     - **Backend**: Node.js for handling real-time interactions with the AI assistant.
+   - **Description**:
-   - AI Discussions: Enable chat-like discussions with an AI assistant that explains or debates news topics on each news article.
+     - AI Discussions: Enable chat-like discussions with an AI assistant that explains or debates news topics.

 ## Tech Stack